rafaelurrutiasilva/minikubeHost/README.md

 ```
 kubectl delete nodes illusion illusion-m02 illusion-m03
 ```
-*In my case all the nodes in mya illusion-cluster.*
+*In my case, all nodes in my illusion-cluster need to be deleted.
+Alternatively, you can directly delete the illusion-profile to terminate everything at once.*

 ### Cleaning all in Minikube
 Before stopping Minikube, consider cleaning up everything by deleting the current cluster profile.
 Once that's done, proceed to stop Minikube.
 Follow the instructions below.